Mozambique May 21, May 22, May 26-28, 2023.

 Do not have unprotected sex.
 HIV incidence is 12%.

 Do not drink tap water or use any ice.
-South of the Zambezi river that divides the country, Mozambique is much more developed, especially around Maputo, Inhambane and the industrial city of Beira.
+South of the Zambezi River that divides the country, Mozambique is much more developed, especially around Maputo, Inhambane and the industrial city of Beira.
 Here, it is safe to drink the tap water.
-Water is marketed as “mineral water” sold at an inflated price as a semi-luxury item (sometimes for as much as 50 or 60 Meticais in backpackers lodges and restaurants).
+Water is marketed as “mineral water” and sold at an inflated price as a semi-luxury item (sometimes for as much as 50 or 60 Meticais in backpackers’ lodges and restaurants).
 The infrastructure in the north of the country is much less developed and, as such, caution must be exercised, especially in rural areas and the area near Palma and bordering Tanzania.
 The tap water is usually safe to drink in the main cities such as Nampula and Pemba, and on Mozambique Island.

 Private clinics.
 There are a few private health clinics in Maputo that will also arrange repatriation in emergencies.
 Clinica da Sommerschield (tel: 21 493924) Clinica Suedoise (tel: 21 492922).